Xornithologist/ctf_writeups/hf_2024/bad_daemon/writeup.md

 ### Encryption
-down the line, deeper in that `process_cycle` method, we have the decryption of what is probably a flag :
+Down the line, deeper in that `process_cycle` method, we have the decryption of what is probably a flag :

 ```C
 void shaboiinnk(char *flag_data,ulong len,int xor_key)